 The PUC’s Role

-When deciding whether to approve a proposed rate adjustment, Commissioners must ensure the change is fair and reasonable for utility customers while allowing the utility service provider the opportunity to recover reasonable costs and have the opportunity to earn a reasonable return on its investments.
+When deciding whether to approve a proposed rate adjustment, Commissioners must ensure the change is fair and reasonable for utility customers while also allowing the utility service provider the opportunity to recover reasonable costs and earn a reasonable return on its investments.

 Electric, Natural Gas & Water Utilities

 The Oregon Public Utility Commission (PUC) approves rates that investor-owned electric, natural gas, and water utilities charge their customers.
 All regulated electric and natural gas utilities must seek PUC approval for all rate and service schedules, or tariffs.
 Of the small number of water utilities regulated by the PUC, some are regulated for service only, while others are regulated for rates and service.
 Rate regulated water utilities must also seek PUC approval for all tariffs.